How to Take Silly Little Mental Health Hikes With Your Dog

 Pack-wearing pups can carry their own gear (think: water bowl, poop bags, etc.), and a pack makes them easier to see.
 Many of the folks unfamiliar with dogs on trails will be reassured of the friendliness and trail worthiness of your dog if they see them wearing a pack or reflective vest of some sort.
 If they have dogs, they may even ask for advice on training dogs to carry a pack; if they are non-dog people, they’ll at least smile and give your pup a quick pat.

-9. Leave no trace.
+9. Leave No Trace

-When out on the trail, hikers should always ensure that they pack out what they pack in —and that includes dog poop.
+When out on the trail, hikers should always ensure that they pack out what they pack in — and that includes dog poop.
 Carry plenty of dog poop bags.
-Whenever your pup needs to relieve themselves, ensure that you promptly pick up their poop.
+Whenever your pup needs to relieve themself, ensure that you promptly pick up their poop.
 Never leave poop behind to “pick up on your way back” — that’s unsightly and unpleasant for other hikers.
 Pick up all your personal belongings and trash and leave all natural creatures, objects, and features as you found them for others to enjoy.

 These are just a few of the ways hikers with dogs can maintain a safe and harmonious trail environment.
 You don’t need to make these rules fit every situation; just be friendly and courteous to other people on the trail.
 If they have questions about your dog, try to be informative and helpful.